-The Young carer group meets every two weeks on a Tuesday lunchtime in school, we also offer 1-1 support meetings for students.
+The St Clement's High School Young Carer group meets every two weeks on a Tuesday lunchtime in school, we also offer 1-1 support meetings for students.

 If you have any questions or queries regarding Young Carer’s please speak to Mrs Addison-Paul.

 Due to COVID-19, meetings in school have been suspended until school can reopen again, if you need any support or advice during this time please email Mrs Addison-Paul on firstname.lastname@example.org

 Practical tasks, like cooking, housework and shopping.

 Physical care such as helping someone get out of bed.

 Emotional support, including talking to someone who is distressed.

 Personal care, such as helping someone dress.

 Looking after brothers and sisters with additional needs

 Being a young carer can have a big impact on the things that are important to growing up: